srollins/software-dev-materials/notes/usf_guides/microcloud.md

 1. The [tutoring center website](http://tutoringcenter.cs.usfca.edu/resources/logging-in-remotely.html) has instructions for logging in remotely.
 2. Once you log in to `stargate` you will be able to access any of the machines inside of the CS firewall.
-3. To log in to a microcloud node, simply ssh in the node, for example `ssh srollins@mc01.cs.usfca.edu`.
+3. To log in to a microcloud node, simply ssh in the node, for example `ssh srollins@mcvm001.cs.usfca.edu`.
 4. The microcloud nodes mount your `/home/username` CS directory.

 # Jaring your code

 You will next need to get your executable code to your home directory.
 One approach is to use `git` to clone your repository to your CS home directory, then compile your code there.
 Another approach is to package your code into a jar file.

-You may package your code from the command line.
-I will provide instructions for packaging your code into an executable jar file through Eclipse.

-1. Right-click on the project and select `Export`.
-2. Choose `Java > Runnable JAR file` and select `Next`.
-3. Select `Extract required libraries into generated JAR`.
-4. Under `Launch configuration:`, select the class containing the main method that will run your server.
-5. Select an appropriate `Export destination:` and click `Finish`.

 # Using scp